zalora/styleguide/pages/components/Grid.md

 | **>= 1023px**        | Laptop          | col-lg-*        | 12     | 32px   | 16px   |
 | **>= 1344px**        | Desktop monitor | col-xl-*        | 12     | -      | 24px   |

-By applying the breakpoint, we can adjust the layout of a page into diffent screen sizes:
+By applying the breakpoint, we can adjust the layout of a page into different screen sizes:

 ![How grid works on different screen sizes](img/grid/grid_on_different_sizes.png)

 ## Implementation

 Zalora/Style's grid system is built with [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox).
-Below is an example and an in-depth look at how the grid comes together.
+Below are examples and an in-depth look at how the grid comes together.

 You may need some background knowledge of flexbox to follow the guidelines below.
-This [CSS Tricks flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background) is a good place for you to get know the background, terminology, guidelines and code snippets.
+This [CSS Tricks flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background) is an excellent place for you to get to know the background, terminology, guidelines and code snippets.
 ### Auto layout
 You can fix the width of columns and make the rest columns share the available space evenly.
 Or you can adjust a column's width based on its content.
 #### Equal width